aaronsekisambu/questioner-react-version/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+## License

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details